Hoboken Terminal: 21st century

-On August 14, 2003, amid the Northeast blackout of 2003 PATH and NJ Transit Rail Operations were unable to operate anywhere including the Hoboken Terminal.
-Commuters from New Jersey used the NY Waterway ferry to the Hoboken Terminal as an alternative, and passengers said it was so packed it caused concern.
-Operations of PATH and NJ Transit trains resumed the morning of the August 15 with the use of diesel trains.
+On August 14, 2003, amid the Northeast blackout of 2003, PATH and NJ Transit Rail Operations were unable to operate anywhere, including Hoboken Terminal.
+Commuters from New Jersey used the NY Waterway ferry to Hoboken Terminal as an alternative, and passengers said it was so packed it caused concern.
+Operations of PATH and NJ Transit trains resumed the morning of August 15 with the use of diesel trains.

-Access to the Region's Core (ARC) was a proposed to add new rail tunnels under the Hudson River, but the plan was canceled in 2010.
+Access to the Region's Core (ARC) was a proposed commuter-rail project to add new rail tunnels under the Hudson River, but the plan was canceled in 2010.
 In 2013, the New Jersey General Assembly passed a resolution supporting the extension of New York City Number 7 subway into Secaucus as a cheaper alternative to the proposed ARC tunnel.
-The plans never went through despite the idea being revived as possibly being apart of or along with the Gateway project which also proposes new tunnels, and bridges over the Hudson river.
+The plans never went through despite the idea being revived as possibly being a part of, or along with, the Gateway Project, which also proposes new tunnels, and bridges over the Hudson River.

 A renovation that lasted from 2005 to 2009 demolished and rebuilt walls to resemble their original appearance; the terminal's clock tower was rebuilt as well along with the original neon-lit Lackawanna sign.

 The station was badly damaged during Hurricane Sandy on October 29, 2012.
 A 5 ft storm surge inundated the facility; the water rose as high as 8 ft in the PATH tunnels.
 Daytime PATH service to midtown Manhattan was restored on December 19.
 The waiting room reopened in January 2013, while extensive repairs were still in progress.
 Pre-Sandy service patterns were gradually restored by March 1, 2013.

 As of 2017, the station was the ninth-busiest railway station in North America.